From Sora User to ZSky Creator: A Migration Diary

 What resolution and length does ZSky AI offer compared to Sora?

 ZSky AI generates 1080p video up to 30 seconds long, with synchronized audio included.
 Pro tier unlocks 2K output and Ultra unlocks 4K.
-All plans including the free tier produce watermark-free video.
+All plans including the free tier produce 1080p video.

-Is there a credit bonus for creators migrating from Sora?
+Is there a bonus for creators migrating from Sora?

 Yes.
-The Sora Refugee Program grants 500 bonus credits to creators migrating before the April 26, 2026 shutdown.
-Combined with the 200 signup credits and 100 daily login bonus on the free tier, a new account can start producing video immediately without a paid plan.
+The Sora Refugee Program offers migrating creators ad-free access on top of ZSky's unlimited ad-supported free tier before the April 26, 2026 shutdown.
+A new account can start producing video immediately without a paid plan.

 What should I back up before Sora shuts down on April 26?